Traits of an inclusive workplace

 Diverse representation

-This is maybe the clearest sign - diverse representation at all organisation levels.
+This is maybe the clearest sign - diverse representation at all organization levels.
 It goes to show that inclusivity is indeed at the core of the company and it’s not simply based on a quota.
 Seeing diverse representation, especially in leadership, sends a powerful message of appreciating different backgrounds and perspectives.

 Inclusive policies